jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/adding-usgscsm-plugin-to-isis.md

 ## For developers

-???+ info
+???+ info "Plugin Install Location"
-    For USGSCSM versions 2.0 and above, the plugin is installed in `$CONDA_PREFIX/lib/csmplugins/` in an Anaconda environment.
+    For USGSCSM versions 2.0 and above, the plugin is installed in `$CONDA_PREFIX/lib/csmplugins/` in a conda environment.

 ### Plugin setup
 If you are testing a new plugin or using older versions of USGSCSM/ISIS, you will need to update your `IsisPreferences` file located under the `ISIS3/isis` directory with the appropriate plugin path change.